madajaju/EDT/docs/briefs/edw-35/en/episode.md

 img: thumbnail.png
 image: thumbnail.png
 summary: Digital transformation news for the week of October 1st including stories in data management, artificial intelligence, and cybersecurity.
-Come listen to the celebration of cybersecurity awareness month, an AI that makes Snoop Dogg a dungeon master for D&D, and learn about a new data architecture Polystore.
+Come listen to the celebration of cybersecurity awareness month, an AI that makes Snoop Dogg a dungeon master for D&amp;D, and learn about a new data architecture Polystore.
 video: https://youtu.be/ojSf9aOq8k0
 description: Digital transformation news for the week of October 1st including stories in data management, artificial intelligence, and cybersecurity.
-Come listen to the celebration of cybersecurity awareness month, an AI that makes Snoop Dogg a dungeon master for D&D, and learn about a new data architecture Polystore.
+Come listen to the celebration of cybersecurity awareness month, an AI that makes Snoop Dogg a dungeon master for D&amp;D, and learn about a new data architecture Polystore.
 ---